A stochastic variant of replicator dynamics in zero-sum games and its invariant measures: Introduction

 {\bf Our results.} We investigate a model of replicator dynamics perturbed by multiplicative Brownian noise with a diffusion matrix satisfying two typical main features; firstly, an orthogonality property to keep the simplex invariant under the stochastic dynamics and, secondly, a mild form of ellipticity.
+The first property requires that any column of the diffusion matrix at a position vector $x$ is orthogonal to $x$ implying that the noise preserves the total (probability) mass of the strategies, i.e.~does not destroy the interpretation as mixed strategies.
+By mild form of ellipticity we mean uniform lower bounds on pairwise combinations of row vectors in the diffusion matrix in terms of their Euclidean norms added up.
 We study this model in zero-sum games and show that all invariant measures are combinations of Dirac measures at the corners, i.e.~agents asymptotically play mixed strategies with probability zero; that is, even if the game has a unique interior Nash equilibrium, as e.g.~in the standard example of Matching Pennies, the dynamics behave in antithetical way to the prediction of the unique Nash equilibrium.
 The agents are almost never mixing but instead spend almost all of their time playing effectively pure, i.e. non-randomizing, strategies.
 Furthermore, the supports of attracting invariant measures, i.e.~the ones where trajectories from the interior converge to, are distributed over all corners when the Nash equilibrium of the deterministic game is fully mixed; otherwise, at least for sufficiently small noise, the attracting invariant measures are supported within the part of the boundary where the Nash equilibrium of maximal support is located.
 The main technique of proof is using Lyapunov function theory for stochastic processes, as firstly summarized by Khasminskii \cite{Khasminskii80}.
 Throughout the paper, we discuss a particular choice of the diffusion matrices such that the model obtains the interpretation of symmetric uncertainty around the deterministic utilities.
-We exemplify the general results with this particular choice of uncertainty at the hand of the classical example of Matching Pennies, with fully and also in cases with a partially (i.e. non-fully) mixed Nash equilibrium.
+We exemplify the general results with this particular choice of uncertainty at the hand of the classical example of Matching Pennies, i.e.~the two-player zero-sum game with one player winning if two secretly turned pennies match, in terms of heads or tails, and the other one winning if they do not match; we discuss this example in the case of fully and also in cases with a partially (i.e. non-fully) mixed Nash equilibrium.